 A camp for children with spina bifida ages 6-18.
 A week full of fun activities like arts and crafts, fishing, swimming, paddle boats, hayrides, rope courses, climbing walls, and more.

-Designed to enhance self-confidence and improve independence.
+Spirit Camp offers experiences for kids with disabilities to enhance self-confidence and improve independence.

 Six-day residential camp for children with Spina Bifida ages 8 to 15.

 Camp For All – Camp LIFE